iliopou/python/README.md

 Hoare's original partition algorithm is used where on average it makes a third of the number of exchanges made by the partition algorithm of the other two scripts (qsort_tco.py and qsort_tco1.py).
 In these two scripts Lomuto's partition algorithm is used.

+Added on 20220804: In qsort3_tco.py while loops are changed (adding AND) to test for crossing pointers in either branch.